Stack Exchange: History

-Foundation and growth
+Founding and growth

-In 2008, Jeff Atwood and Joel Spolsky created Stack Overflow, a question-and-answer web site for computer programming questions, which they described as an alternative to the programmer forum Experts-Exchange.
+In 2008, Jeff Atwood and Joel Spolsky created Stack Overflow, a question-and-answer website for computer programming questions, which they described as an alternative to the programmer forum Experts-Exchange.
 In 2009, they started additional sites based on the Stack Overflow model: Server Fault for questions related to system administration and Super User for questions from computer power users.

 In September 2009, Spolsky's company, Fog Creek Software, released a beta version of the Stack Exchange 1.0 platform as a way for third parties to create their own communities based on the software behind Stack Overflow, with monthly fees.
 This white label service was not successful, with few customers and slow growing communities.

 In May 2010, Stack Overflow (as its own new company) raised US$6 million in venture capital from Union Square Ventures and other investors, and it switched its focus to developing new sites for answering questions on specific subjects, Stack Exchange 2.0.
 Users vote on new site topics in a staging area called Area 51, where algorithms determine which suggested site topics have critical mass and should be created.
 In November 2010, Stack Exchange site topics in "beta testing" included physics, mathematics, and writing.
 Stack Exchange publicly launched in January 2011 with 33 Web sites; it had 27 employees and 1.5 million users at the time, and it included advertising.
 At that time, it was compared to Quora, founded in 2009, which similarly specializes in expert answers.
 Other competing sites include WikiAnswers and Yahoo!
 Answers.

 In February 2011, Stack Overflow released an associated job board called Careers 2.0, charging fees to recruiters for access, which later re-branded to Stack Overflow Careers.
-In March 2011, Stack Overflow raised US$12 million in additional venture funding, and the company renamed itself to Stack Exchange, Inc. It is based in Manhattan, New York City.
+In March 2011, Stack Overflow raised US$12 million in additional venture funding, and the company renamed itself to Stack Exchange, Inc. It is based in Manhattan.
 In February 2012, Atwood left the company.

 On April 18, 2013 CipherCloud issued Digital Millennium Copyright Act (DMCA) takedown notices in an attempt to block discussion of possible weaknesses of their encryption algorithm.
 The Stack Exchange Crypto group discussion on the algorithm was censored, but it was later restored without pictures.

 As of September 2015, "Stack Exchange" no longer refers to the company, only the network of question-and-answer websites.
 Instead, the company is now referred to as Stack Overflow.

 In 2016, Stack Exchange added a variety of new sites which pushed the boundaries of the typical question-and-answer site.
 For example, Puzzling offers a platform for users who already know the answer to questions to challenge their peers to solve the problems unlike traditional Q–A sites where the poster does not know the answer.